-American Express has long been known as a provider of charge cards — which require cardmembers to pay off their balance at the end of each month — allowing cardholders to avoid interest charges while reaping some of the best travel rewards in the industry.
+American Express, Member FDIC, has long been known as a provider of credit cards which require cardmembers to pay off their balance at the end of each month, allowing cardholders to avoid interest charges while reaping some of the best travel rewards in the industry.

-However, Amex offerings like Blue Cash Preferred and Blue Cash Everyday are traditional credit cards, with 0% intro APRs and the ability to carry a balance over time.
-Now, whether cardmembers carry a traditional Amex charge card — like Amex Green, Gold, or Platinum — or one of the Blue Cash cards, they can take advantage of a buy now, pay later (BNPL) plan to split up payments without high interest rates.
+However, Amex offerings like Blue Cash Preferred and Blue Cash Everyday are traditional credit cards, with intro APR periods and the ability to carry a balance over time.
+Now, whether cardmembers carry one of these American Express cards — like Amex Green, Gold, or Platinum — or one of the Blue Cash cards, they can take advantage of a buy now, pay later (BNPL) plan to split up payments without high interest rates.

 Delta is the first merchant partner to offer Amex’s BNPL as a payment option, and the first airline website in the U.S. to permit an on-card BNPL payment option, according to CNBC.
 Cardholders will earn the same rewards using the Plan It feature as they would paying for the flight in full at the time of purchase with their Amex card.